iblowatsports/Echo-VR-Speaker-System/README.md

  ## Setup
- There are two methods to install and use Echo Speaker System: via Ignite Bot or as a standalone app.
-Using Echo Speaker System from Ignite Bot is **required for Quest users** and is also the only way to have custom goal horn support within Echo Speaker System.
+ There are two methods to install and use Echo Speaker System: via Spark (Formerly Ignite Bot) or as a standalone app.
+Using Echo Speaker System from within Spark is **required for Quest users** and is also the only way to have custom goal horn support within Echo Speaker System.

- ### Ignite Bot
+ ### Spark
- * Go to https://ignitevr.gg/ignitebot download, and install the latest Ignite Bot
+ * Go to https://ignitevr.gg/spark download, and install the latest install of Spark
  * In the in-game settings for Echo VR, make sure that "Enable API Access" is set to "Enabled"
- * Run Ignite Bot and click on the "Speaker System" tab.
+ * Run Spark and click on the "Speaker System" tab.
 Click "Install Echo Speaker System" and follow the installation prompts
- * To use Echo Speaker System, run Ignite Bot and click "Start Speaker System" from within the "Speaker System" tab
+ * To use Echo Speaker System, run Spark and click "Start Speaker System" from within the "Speaker System" tab

  ### Standalone
  * Go to **[releases](https://github.com/iblowatsports/Echo-VR-Speaker-System/releases/latest)** and download the **Installer exe.
 Run this as administrator to install Echo Speaker System**.